Set Yourself Up For a Successful New Year

 As we all know, keeping resolutions is hard... because developing replicable systems and making small, incremental improvements are the best ways to set yourself up for long-term improvement, and ultimately, success.
 And usually, resolutions aren't really either of those things – they're decisions made without SMART, actionable goals to back them up (but more on that in a minute...).

-However, given everyone is excited during this time to prepare for the coming year, here are some ways I would suggest you can use the next week to make sure you're as prepared as you can be for a successful piping year in 2022.
+However, given everyone is excited during this time to prepare for the coming year, here are some ways I would suggest you can use the next week to make sure you're as prepared as you can be for a successful piping year.

 If you've got a bit of downtime between Christmas and the New Year, now is a great time to tear your pipes down and do that maintenance you’ve been putting off.

 Oil the wood and polish the metal.
 Replace those strands of hemp that have been added over time with a fresh wrap.